 The hopper can hold up to 12oz of beans, and the grinds container holds enough for a 12-cup pot of coffee!
 It’s nice and easy to fill up the container and make yourself a nice big pot of Joe.

 You can grab a 3 or 4 year extended warranty for only a few bucks.

 Although these are all great options, if we HAD to pick just one, the Baratza Virtuoso would win by a hair.

 This is indeed the most expensive burr grinder on our list, but it's really not that much more than the other options.
 And as we said before, you get what you pay for!

-If you'd prefer something cheaper, you should definitely check out...
+If you'd prefer to taste the difference without making a large investment, you should definitely check out...

 Hand Coffee Grinders